Ines G. Moran

 Field site: Bowdoin Scientific Station, Kent Island, New Brunswick

-This research investigated the aggressive escalation interactions and seasonal vocal variation of Savannah Sparrows (Passerculus sandwichensis)' communication.
-The focus of this project was on a relatively unstudied signal, low-amplitude songs also known as soft songs, and on models of signal escalation.
+This research investigated the aggressive escalation interactions and seasonal vocal variation of Savannah Sparrows communication (Passerculus sandwichensis).
+This project focused on models of signal escalation using a relatively unstudied signal and low-amplitude songs also known as soft songs.
 Ines Moran was also involved in a research experiment led by Dr. Mennill that aimed to elucidate the mechanisms of social song learning in Savannah Sparrows.

 Photo credit: Dan Mennill.
 2015